borysrybak/real-time-face-analytics/README.md

 ### Database Check

-1. Checking if context was uploaded correctly.
+1. Checking if the context was uploaded correctly.
 Using SQL Server Object Explorer in Visual Studio:
 ![database_tables_view](assets/database_tables_view.png)

 2. Checking data in tables: